Subs & Sizes

 Cornstarch (1 Tbls.) = 2 Tbls. all-purpose flour (Never stir either directly into a hot liquid.
 Mix into dries or into a cool liquid first so you don't get lumps in the liquid you're trying to thicken, such as when making gravy.)

 "heavy" Cream (1 c.) = 2/3 c. milk & 1/3 c. butter ---(don't know if this will sub for whipping cream, but is an old recipe sub. for sauces!)
+Otherwise, try evaporated milk if you don't need to whip it.

 Flour-All-purpose (1 c.) = Put "all purpose flour substitute" in a search engine & read of the many alternatives.
 Quite amazing!